 The molding of thermosetting plastics and rubber also includes the same process, but the barrel temperature is lower than that of thermoplastic plastics, and the injection pressure is higher.

-The mold is heated.
-After the injection of materials, they need to be cured or vulcanized in the mold, and then take off the film while they are hot.
+The mold is heated, and after the injection of materials, they need to be cured or vulcanized in the mold before removing the film while hot.

-These technologies include: micro injection molding, high filling composite injection molding, water assisted injection molding, mixed use of various special injection molding processes, foam injection molding, mold technology, simulation technology, etc.
+Currently, the trend in processing technology is towards high-tech solutions.
+These technologies include micro injection molding, high filling composite injection molding, water-assisted injection molding, mixed use of various special injection molding processes, foam injection molding, mold technology, simulation technology, and more.

 History of Injection Molding